What to Do in Hamilton: The Hub of the Waikato Region

 4. Cycle or Walk Alongside the Waikato River

 Hamilton sits on the banks of New Zealand’s longest river, the Waikato River.
 To make the most of the spectacular river scenery there is an expansive walk and cycle trail following the river.
 Walks along the river are well signposted from the city.
-Or hire a bike to do the Te Awa River Ride, spanning 70km from Ngaruawahia in the north to Lake Karapiro in the south.
+Or hire a bike to do the Te Awa River Ride, spanning 70km (43 miles) from Ngaruawahia in the north to Lake Karapiro in the south.
 Find out more in our guide to Mountain Biking in Waikato.

 Location: Waikato River